 Owning a store is a secure business - people will always need something.
 But opening a store requires capital, thus mortgage has to be taken out.
-Since Grameen Bank lends mostly to women, the assets bought with the loan belong to the wife.
-If the husband wishes to leave his wife - to divorce, it is enough for him to say the word 'divorce' three times - the house or shop will by law remain with his spouse.
+Since Grameen Bank lends mostly to women, husbands agree to sign real property over to them.
+If, however, they later wish to leave their wives - to divorce, it is enough for the husband to say the word 'divorce' three times - the house or shop will by virtue of law remain with the wife.
 The effect of this has been that the number of divorces in this traditional Muslim society has fallen dramatically in the last two decades.